-a.
+- a.
 Committee meets without student for 5-10 minutes to review exam format, discuss responses to written questions, and the student's overall performance in the program (as passing the exam is also a function of past performance and future potential).
-The written essays are also often discussed in part with the student during the exam.

-b.
-The committee brings the student in and asks the student to spend about 5-10 minutes on their academic history, career goals, etc. (This is kind of a warm-up period.)
+The written essays are also often discussed in part with the student during the exam. - b.
+The committee brings the student in and asks the student to spend about 5-10 minutes on their academic history, career goals, etc. (This is kind of a warm-up period.) - c.

-c.
 We will then give the student about 10-15 minutes to present the dissertation proposal.
 This should be well organized, but can be relatively informal.
 The student may use slides/ppts and any other materials.
-The dissertation proposal should be given to the committee at least a week before the oral exam, and preferably a month before the oral exam.

-d.
-The committee then asks questions on the proposal, and this typically lasts 30-45 minutes.
+The dissertation proposal should be given to the committee at least a week before the oral exam, and preferably a month before the oral exam. - d.
+The committee then asks questions on the proposal, and this typically lasts 30-45 minutes. - e.

-e.
 The group may then take a short break and come back for questions on the responses to the written questions, and on the specified areas of geographic depth, from each committee member.
-Each member will be given approximately 15-20 minutes to ask questions, with follow-up opportunities.
+Each member will be given approximately 15-20 minutes to ask questions, with follow-up opportunities. - f.

-f.
 If everyone is satisfied that they have asked enough questions, the committee asks the student to step outside while it confers.
-This typically takes 10 minutes, as everyone contributes to the discussion.
+This typically takes 10 minutes, as everyone contributes to the discussion. - g.

-g.
 We then bring the student back in to tell him/her the outcome of the exam.
 Relevant paperwork is signed (advancement to candidacy form by the exam chair and given to the student, qualifying exam report/outcome and given to Carrie and sent to Graduate Studies).

+TIME LINE for qualifying exam and preparation:

+- 6 months before qualifying exam date: constitute committee, meet with chair, and begin discussions of reading lists.
+Set a tentative date for the exam. - 4 months before qualifying exam date: circulate complete reading list to committee for comments and additions.
+Set an exact date for the exam.
+Apply for approval with Graduate Studies. - 3 months before qualifying exam date: finalize reading list and circulate final list to committee - -1 month before qualifying exam date: circulate final Field Statement to committee and draft research proposal.
+Set aside time for answering the essay questions. - 1 week before qualifying exam date: return essay questions to the exam chair.
+Circulate final Research Proposal to committee.